DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Register the Custom Report Storage
-After implementing you custom report storage with access rules, register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Global.asax.cs) file:
+After implementing your custom report storage with the required access rules, you must register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Global.asax.cs) file:

 ``` cs
 DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension.RegisterExtensionGlobal(new ReportStorageWithAccessRules());
 ```

 #### Make Sure that Authentication Rules are Applied
-In the example project, you can check whether the customization has effect using the following steps:
+In the example project, you can check whether the customization has had any effect by using the following steps:
-* Open the [PublicReportPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/PublicPages/PublicReportPage.aspx) page with a Report Viewer without logging in.
+* Open the [PublicReportPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/PublicPages/PublicReportPage.aspx) page without logging in.
+This page contains a Report Viewer.
-* Try to open a report with restricted access using client API in the browser console:
+* Try to open a report using the client API in the browser console.
+The example report has restricted access:
 ```
 >documentViewer.OpenReport("Admin Report");
 ```